 Severe icing is aircraft dependent, as are the other categories of icing intensity.
-Severe icing may occur at any ice accumulation rate.
+Severe icing may occur at any ice accumulation rate when the icing rate or ice accumulations exceed the tolerance of the aircraft.

 IDENT - A request for a pilot to activate the aircraft transponder identification feature.
 This will help the controller to confirm an aircraft identity or to identify an aircraft.